Abarth 500e Review

 Practicality and boot space

 It won’t come as a huge surprise to learn that the Abarth 500e isn’t the most practical car out there.
-If you have a budget of £34,000 and want something for the kids and the dog, look elsewhere (an MG5 estate will give you everything you want and £3,900 change).
+If you want something small and fun that can also cater for the kids and the dog, look elsewhere (an MG4 XPower may well be the answer, or Abath does the bigger 600e, too).

 In the cabin, the Abarth 500e follows the form of the Fiat version with a reasonable collection of cubbies and storage areas.
 There aren’t many elements that have you saying to yourself ‘ooh, that’s clever’, but there are enough bins and boxes to deal with the general nick-knackery of modern life.